khuutrongquan/MAS_project_SE1821_G1/README.md

 ## Main Contributions

 1. **Data preprocessing**
-   - Change the Time(second) to minutes.
+   - Change the Time(second) to minute.
    - Calculate the mean of Time each minute.
    - Use the log function for Amount.
 2. **Probability and Statistical Calculation**